cssninjaStudio/vuero/documentation/control/v-control-validation-documentation.md

 ### Validation

-Vuero offers input validation styles to go with any type of form validation library you could use in your project.
+Vuero offers `VControl` validation styles to go with any type of form validation library you could use in your project.
-It's CSS based only and gives you a lot of freedom.
 Use the props shown in the code examples to handle validation.

 <!--code-->